Mihir-Ai-lab/Ostrich_solutions/Team.md

+## If you are eager to bring new ideas and innovations to the table, We have an exciting opportunity for you!

-We are currently looking for talented individuals to join our team and help us build our platform.
-Below are the positions we are hiring for, along with their key responsibilities and current status.
+We're looking for talented and passionate individuals to join our team and make a real impact in our industry.

+As a member of our team, you'll have the chance to work with the latest cutting-edge technologies and collaborate with a diverse and dynamic group of colleagues.
+Together, we're committed to shaping the future of our platform and bringing meaningful change to the industry.

+We're currently searching for candidates for various positions and we welcome you to become a part of this incredible journey.
+By joining us, you'll not only further your career development but also be a part of a supportive community where you can connect with like-minded individuals and gain valuable insights and guidance.

+So, if you're excited about being a part of something amazing, join us!
+Here's a list of the kind of expertise we're looking for in our collaborators:

 | Sr. No. | Job Title | Description | Key Responsibilities | Current Status |
 | ------ | --------- | ----------- | -------------------- | -------------- |